cpacilio/marvel_continuity/README.md

 - The main antagonist of the story-arc Torment in SM #1-5 is Calypso.
 She was introduced as Kraven's partner and lover in AMS #209.
 There she had a manipulatory attitude towards Kraven, insisting on his virility to push him to fight Spider-Man.
 - After PPSSM #150, the events in WSM #51, PPSM #151, PPSSM #152, WSM #53, PPSSM #153, WSM #54, PPSSM #154, WSM #55 [not on MU] (_Gang War with Lobo Brothers, Robbie in prison_) occur.
 I found them boring.
 - WSM #84-89 (_Name of the Rose_) [not on MU]. #84-86 takes Place before DD #300, after which Kingpin is set out of power from Hydra; Hobgoblin is in a bad shape after Ghost Rider #16-17 and Moonknight #32-33.
 Richard Fisk "dies" and the misterious Bloody Rose is born.
 I found these issues boring.
+- "Spider-Man meets Spider-Man 2099" is set DURING the Clone Saga, before rhe big reveal in Spectacular Spider-Man #226.
+I placed it before for the smoothness of the reading, and because the references to the Clone Saga are only vague.
 - Romita Jr's art for SM is exceptional.
 - In PPSSM #237 Peter starts to regain his powers.
 - In ASM #416 Peter is fired from the Bugle due to the journal's financial crisis.
 He still serves as a freelance for them.